zehao-wang/iPPD-sem/README.md

 ```

-You can find one reproduced experiment result on iPPD with gt map setting (less dependency required) under the folder ```grid2sim_eval/preprocess_paths```, and you can evaluate this results with nonlearning agent in habitat simulator.
+You can find one reproduced experiment result on iPPD under the folder ```grid2sim_eval/preprocess_paths```, and you can evaluate this results with nonlearning agent in habitat simulator.
 ```bash
 # modify the input config RESULT_PATH and evaluate the results
 sh exps/eval_nolearning_route.sh